Home

 1. Selective

-During the selective type of regression testing, we focus on selecting a group test cases from already tried test suites.
+During the selective type of regression testing, we focus on selecting a group of test cases from already tried test suites.
 This process is called test case re-execution.
 Instead of retesting the whole system, we block integrations and check only specified components of the system.
 Narrowing down to the most effective units reduces cost and work done.
 Selective regression testing is the same as unit regression testing because we execute it at the unit level of software testing.

 2. Partial